ATTPC/attpc-daq/web/doc/operations.rst

     This panel has details about the current current run, like how long it has been going and what run number is currently being recorded.

-Data Source Status
+ECC Server Status
-    This panel lists the status of each CoBo the system knows about.
-The "CoBo Status" indicator shows what state machine state the CoBo is in (i.e. "Idle", "Ready", "Running", etc.).
-The "DAQ Status" indicator shows the state of the remote GET processes on the Mac Minis.
-This will let you know if one of the processes has crashed or if you need to wait a moment for a file management task to finish.
-The "Selected Config" indicator lists the name of the config file that will be used to configure the CoBo.
-Finally, the "Controls" column contains a set of buttons for changing the state of an individual CoBo.
-These should only be used for troubleshooting purposes.
+    This panel lists the status of each ECC server the system knows about.
+The "State" indicator shows what state machine state the ECC server is in (i.e. "Idle", "Ready", "Running", etc.).
+The "Selected Config" column lists the name of the config file set that will be used to configure the devices.
+    Finally, the "Controls" column contains a set of buttons for changing the state of an individual ECC server.
+    These button should only be used for troubleshooting purposes.

+Data Router Status
+    This panel shows the state of all of the data routers the system knows about.

 Log Entries
     This panel will show the latest error messages from the web interface.
 This does not include